crazy-max/docker-syntaxhighlighter/README.md

   crazymax/syntaxhighlighter:latest
 ```

-You can also use the official [building instructions](https://github.com/syntaxhighlighter/syntaxhighlighter/wiki/Building) commands to customize your build :
+You can also use the official [building instructions](https://github.com/syntaxhighlighter/syntaxhighlighter/wiki/Building) commands with `gulp` to customize your build :

 ```bash
 $ docker run -it --rm \